peekxc/simplextree/README.md

 [#](#vertices) _SimplexTree_ $ **vertices**

-Returns the 0-simplices in the simplicial complex as an _( n x 1 )_ matrix, where _n_ is the number of 0-simplices.
+Returns the 0-simplices in the simplicial complex as an _n_-length vector, where _n_ is the number of 0-simplices.

 [#](#edges) _SimplexTree_ $ **edges**